MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Methodology

-As is stated in \ref{sec:pd}, RTB business shall require multiple objectives.
-A natural way is to linearly integrate them into a single one, and we call it \emph{Reward Combination}.
-However, it is usually ineffective in most real-world cases \cite{roijers2013survey}.
-Thus, we are motivated to propose \emph{Reward Partition}.
-In this subsection, we consider the general $K$-objective case.

-\textbf{Reward Combination.} One intuitive way \cite{pasunuru2018multi} of handling multiple objectives is to (i) firstly compute a linear combination of the rewards, in which case each element of $w_k$ quantifies the relative importance of the corresponding objectives: $R(s)=\sum_{k=1}^K w_k\times R_k(s)$; (ii) and then define a single-objective agent with the expected return equals to value function $V(s)$ \cite{roijers2013survey}.
+In this subsection, we consider the general $K$-objective case, where $K$ is the total number of objectives.
+As stated in Sec.~\ref{sec:aac}, multiple objectives should be considered in modeling the RTB problem.
+One intuitive way~\cite{pasunuru2018multi} of handling multiple objectives is to integrate them into a single reward function linearly, and we call it \emph{Reward Combination}: (i) A linear combination of rewards is firstly computed, where $w_k$ quantifies the relative importance of the corresponding objective $R_k(\cdot)$:

-However, these implementations ignore the premise that one or both of the steps is infeasible or undesirable in real practice \cite{roijers2013survey}: (i) A weighted combination is only valid when objectives do not compete \cite{sener2018multi}.
-However, in RTB setting, relation between objectives can be complicated, and they usually conflict in terms of different sides. (ii) The intuitive combination might flatten the gradient with respect to each objective, and thus the agent is likely to limit itself within a narrow boundary of search space. (iii) A pre-defined combination may not be flexible in some cases, especially in the changing environment.
-Overall, \emph{Reward Combination} is unstable and inappropriate in RTB problem \cite{van2017hybrid}.
+(ii) A single-objective agent is then defined with the expected return equal to value function $V(s)$.
+However, a weighted combination is only valid when objectives do not compete~\cite{sener2018multi}.
+In the RTB setting, the relationship between objectives can be complicated, and they usually conflict on different sides.
+The intuitive combination might flatten the gradient for each objective, and thus the agent is likely to limit itself within a narrow boundary of search space.
+Besides, a predefined combination may not be flexible in the dynamic bidding environment.
+Overall, such a \emph{Reward Combination} method is unstable and inappropriate for the RTB problem, as we will show in the experiments.